ParthTandel/DS5500-Assignment-2/README.md

     Mean square error for linear 2nd-degree linear regression: 4325.340808813144 Mean square error for linear 3rd-degree linear regression: 3731.6064446445944

-The mean squared error, as usual, have reduced significantly as compared to the above build models.
+The mean squared error, as usual, has reduced significantly as compared to the above build models.

 #### Residual Plot for child mortality over income GDP with reciprocal log transformation with respect to time